 If you are looking to promote the importance of positive mental health at work during Mental Health Week, here are some ideas:

-- hold a mental health awareness session to reduce stigma and promote help seeking behaviours
+- Hold your own mental health awareness session to reduce stigma and promote help-seeking behaviours.

-- download our Mentally healthy workplaces toolkit and other information and resources
+- Learn about the early warning signs that indicate a worker may need support (download our Mentally healthy workplaces toolkit and other information and resources).

-- remind staff about how to access information on local mental health services or your employee assistance provider
+- Remind staff how to access information on local mental health services or your employee assistance provider.

-Find out more about what others are doing at Mental Health Week website.
+Find out more about what others are doing at the Mental Health Week website.